-By owning shares in Titan you gain access to a portfolio of over 125 early-stage companies with high-growth potential operating across a diverse range of sectors.
+By owning shares in Titan you gain access to a portfolio of over 140 early-stage companies with high-growth potential operating across a diverse range of sectors.

 The net asset value (NAV) is the combined value of all the assets owned by Titan after deducting the value of its liabilities.
 The NAV is comprised of different elements, as shown in the diagram.
-79% is derived from the value of the underlying investments.
-9% is held as highly liquid cash in the bank and money market funds which is required for investments.
+80% is derived from the value of the underlying investments as at 31 December 2023.
+20% is held as highly liquid cash in the bank, money market funds and corporate bond portfolios, which is required for investments.
 The upcoming pipeline of investments is closely monitored to make sure that there is always cash available for funding companies.
-The remaining 12% of the value is corporate bonds, net creditors and debtors.
+The remaining balance represents less than 1% and is the value of debtors less creditors.

-Read more in the Financials section on pages 86 to 90.
+Read more in the Financials section on pages 81 to 105.